10sr/installer_sh/README.md

 the tarball from, how to build the program and how to install.
 They should write the script to automate installation.

-This script is intend to make it easy to write automation scripts.
+This script is intend to make it easy to write scripts automating installation.
 You can automate installing your great programs or some other useful programs by add a few variables and write a function in installer.sh.

 Things installer.sh does not do